Ceasing employment

 A MOP(S) Act employee can resign from their employment at any time by giving notice in writing to their employing parliamentarian.

-A copy of the letter of resignation and the completed ceasing employment form (see related resources) must be completed as soon as possible.
+A copy of the letter of resignation and the completed Ceasing Employment form (see related resources) must be completed as soon as possible.
 This will help MaPS finalise employment matters, such as the payment of final monies.
+Late submission of this form could result in potential overpayment.

 Termination by the employing parliamentarian